๐ Scripts¶

 Common incremental learning scripts include:

-- inc_cub_lwf.sh
+inc_cub_lwf.sh

-: Learning without Forgetting on CUB200 dataset
+: Learning without Forgetting on CUB200 datasetinc_cub_icarl.sh

-: iCaRL method on CUB200 dataset
+: iCaRL method on CUB200 datasetinc_BM200_savc.sh

 : SAVC method on BM200 dataset (few-shot setting)